Popcore/hangmango/README.md

-# HangManGo
+# HangmanGo
-HangManGo ia an implemenatation of the hangman game in Go.
+HangmanGo ia an implemenatation of the hangman game in Go.

 ## Setup